 The "Haagen-Smit Prize" is given annually to two papers previously published in Atmospheric Environment and covering different science areas.
 Final selection is made by an international committee of 7-10 people familiar with the subject area.
 Membership of this committee changes on a rotating basis but every effort is made to cover the wide scope of papers published in Atmospheric Environment.

 To be considered for the "Haagen-Smit Prize," a paper must be nominated by someone knowledgeable in the subject area.
 Self nominations are not acceptable.
-The nomination should be submitted to the chair of the selection committee (Prof. Anthony Wexler) before August 1 every calendar year, preferably by electronic mail.
+The nomination should be submitted to the chair of the selection committee (Prof. Roy Harrison) before August 1 every calendar year, preferably by electronic mail.
 See the following website for more information.
 The entire scope of Atmospheric Environment with papers from local to global scales dealing with both science and policy issues are open to consideration.
 No limit is set on the publication date.
 Nominators should fully support the reasons for their selection in a compact memo of less than two pages.
 The committee is looking for papers that have had a significant impact in their field.